 - Chained Report

-A folder and all of its sub-folders must be empty in order to delete the folder for all users.
+A folder and all of its sub-folders must be empty for all users in order to delete the folder.

 Right-Clicking on Reports

 If one of these export types is unavailable, it may have been disabled by your administrator or by the user who created the report.

-- Schedule Report: Schedule a report to run immediately, at a later time, or at regular intervals.
-For more information on scheduling reports, please see Scheduling a Report.
+- Schedule Report — Schedule a report to run immediately, at a later time, or at regular intervals.
+For more information on scheduling reports, review the Scheduling a Report article.

-- Email Report: Email a report immediately to a specified email address.
-Clicking the an Export As option allows the user to specify the export format type.
+- Email Report — email a report immediately to a specified email address.
+Clicking an Export As... option allows the user to specify the export format type.

 In versions pre-v2020.1 if a report is renamed that is used on a composite report (i.e. a Dashboard, Chained Report or a Scheduled Report), an error message will appear when attempting to Execute or Edit it as the link will be broken.